 folium polyline

-We can clearly see the path of all three vehicles.
-Notice on the top-right corner we have the layer control option through which we can switch between different layers.
-We can see the information about each path by clicking on it.
+We can clearly see the paths of all three vehicles.
+Notice that at the top-right corner, we have the layer control option, through which we can switch between different layers.
+We can see information about each path by clicking on it.
 You can also try other functions of the vector_layers and create different overlays on maps.

 Plugins in Folium

-If Folium is Thanos then plugins are the infinity stones.
-Similar to how infinity stones took the power of Thanos to another level, plugins do the same for Folium.
+If Folium is Thanos, then plugins are the infinity stones.
+Similar to how Infinity Stones took the power of Thanos to another level, plugins do the same for Geospatial Analysis using Folium.

 thanos infinity stones